Last updated: January 2026 – This article reflects the latest automated dispatch capabilities and market developments.

 Great software gives dispatchers options for which parameters to prioritize—whether fewest miles driven, lower delivery cost, target cost-per-route, total weight per route, total time per route, or another KPI.
 This flexibility allows your team to tailor each day’s execution to maximize both profit and customer satisfaction.

-AI-optimized routing can provide delivery ETAs that are up to 98% accurate, significantly improving customer satisfaction.
+AI-optimized routing can provide highly accurate delivery ETAs, significantly improving customer satisfaction.
 Your dispatch and logistics team gains unprecedented visibility into fleet performance, enabling instant communication and proactive management.
 Optimized routes can reduce driver stress, too, helping them improve safety and navigate the challenges they face on the road.

-Studies show optimized routing can cut fuel consumption by 10% or more, reducing fleet wear and tear while lowering carbon emissions and transforming route planning from a static process into a dynamic system that continuously adapts to real-world conditions.
+Optimized routing can substantially cut fuel consumption, reducing fleet wear and tear while lowering carbon emissions and transforming route planning from a static process into a dynamic system that continuously adapts to real-world conditions.

 The most powerful AI route optimization solutions go beyond basic optimization by incorporating machine learning models that continuously analyze historical delivery data, identifying patterns human planners might miss.
 They can find the typical service times for specific customers or delivery types, see seasonal traffic variations and monitor how individual drivers perform in various conditions.